 "When we got the stadium built, and players like Steffi Graf, Pete Sampras, Gabriela Sabatini, Jim Courier and Andre Agassi started saying it was one of the best center courts in the world, it changed the players' minds, and the minds of the tours."
 Buchholz said, "They got behind us and we went on from there.
 We went from being a public wart to the tours feeling they should have more events like this one."

-Now a two-week event annually showcasing one of the deepest fields of the year, the Sony Open has reached the next echelon in presenting an international sports extravaganza.
-With $11.0 million in prize money, equally distributed to the men and women, and all of the top players and media from all corners of the world covering the action every day, the Sony Open has earned its place in the world as one of the world’s largest tennis events, surpassed only by the Grand Slams.
+Now a two-week event annually showcasing one of the deepest fields of the year, the Miami Open has reached the next echelon in presenting an international sports extravaganza.
+With $11.0 million in prize money, equally distributed to the men and women, and all of the top players and media from all corners of the world covering the action every day, the Miami Open has earned its place in the world as one of the world’s largest tennis events, surpassed only by the Grand Slams.

 A year-by-year review: